 Log into Content Hub, navigate to your project, select the mailbox tab.

 Click create the new submission button in the upper left corner.
-This will automatically launch a new submission window where you will select VFX Plate Turnover from the drop down and then fill in all necessary fields.
+This will automatically launch a new submission window where you will select VFX Plate Generation and Delivery from the drop down and then fill in all necessary fields.
 When naming your submission it will need to be unique and not contain any illegal characters like spaces.
 Once the submission is configured click create.

 A configuration page comes up with the following options: